JiatongWangAlex/milestone_location_calculator_based_on_caput_viae_and_mile_number/README.md

 FIRST: It calculates that for a road Y miles long, X miles is Z percent of its total length.

-THEN: it looks at the unified route asset, grabs its total length in KM, and multiplies the total length of the route asset by Z percent.
+THEN: it looks at the unified route asset, grabs its total length in kilometers, and multiplies the total length of the route asset by Z percent.

 FINALLY: it "crawls" along the route asset and finds the (Z percent x total length) km mark and prints that coordinate